-The Keenetic Ultra (KN-1810) and Keenetic Giga (KN-1010) models allow to use a fiber-optic cable, via the SFP Gigabit Ethernet module instead of the copper-based Ethernet connection for WAN link.
+Some Keenetic models (KN-1810, KN-1010 and others) allow using a fibre-optic cable, via the SFP Gigabit Ethernet module instead of the copper-based Ethernet connection for WAN link.

-Nowadays, many telecom operators and Internet service providers use Active Ethernet technology to connect remote offices and private homes via the optics line.
-Effective length of the optical communication line is limited only by the type of SFP module used (and could reach up to 80 km), while using a copper Ethernet cable the connection can be made only up to a maximum of 100 m away.
+Nowadays, many telecom operators and Internet service providers use Active Ethernet technology to connect remote offices and private homes via an optical line.
+The effective length of the optical communication line is limited only by the type of an SFP module used (and could reach up to 80 km) while using a copper Ethernet cable the connection can be made only up to a maximum of 100 m away.

-Keenetic Ultra and Keenetic Giga router models are featuring a combined Gigabit Ethernet RJ-45/SFP receptacle for WAN port.
+KN-1810 and KN-1010 models are featuring a combined Gigabit Ethernet RJ-45/SFP receptacle for WAN port.
 You can either use the RJ-45 port for Ethernet cable connection, or the SFP port for an uplink connection via the SFP module.

 The SFP module (sometimes referred to as an SFP transceiver) is purchased separately.
 Check with your ISP which SFP modules they recommend for best compatibility with their equipment.

-In the 'List of SFP compatible transceiver modules confirmed to work with Keenetic Giga (KN-1010) and Ultra (KN-1810) models' article we keep an updated list of the SFP transceiver models that were successfully tested in our laboratory or confirmed to work by the end-users.
+In the SFP modules compatibility list, we keep an updated inventory of the SFP transceiver models that were successfully tested in our laboratory or confirmed to work by the end-users.

 NOTE: Important!
-There are no system restrictions that would only allow to use certain models of SFP-modules.
+There are no system restrictions that would only allow using certain models of SFP modules.
 SFP transceiver made by any manufacturer can be used, as long as it meets the industry SFP standard, and supports data transfer rates of 100 Mbit/s or 1 Gbit/s.

-Plug the SFP module into the router's SFP port for fiber optic connectivity.
+Plug the SFP module into the router's SFP port for fibre optic connectivity.
 No additional settings need to be made.

 NOTE: Important!
 Only one type (RJ-45 or SFP) of connection can be used at a time with a combined WAN port.
 If the SFP module is installed, the RJ-45 connector will not function and vice versa.
 An active connection can be identified at sight by the indicator light above the connector.
 Switching between the SFP and Ethernet interfaces takes place at the hardware level.
 The interface that was connected first remains active.
 For example, to switch (activate) to SFP connection, you should disconnect the network cable from the RJ-45 WAN connector, while the SFP module must be connected to a peer in the uplink network.